luspi/photoqt/README.md

-# PhotoQt dev
+# PhotoQt v2.5
-__Copyright (C) 2011-2021, Lukas Spies (Lukas@photoqt.org)__
+__Copyright (C) 2011-2022, Lukas Spies (Lukas@photoqt.org)__
 __License:__ GPLv2 (or later)
 __Website:__ http://photoqt.org

 PhotoQt is a fast and highly configurable image viewer with a simple and nice interface.

-PhotoQt is available in an increasing number of repositories, and can also be installed in several other ways (Flatpak, Windows installer, etc.).
+PhotoQt is available in the repositories of an increasing number of Linux distributions, and can also be installed in several other ways (Windows installer, Flatpak, etc.).
 [Check the website](https://photoqt.org/down) to get more information on that, or see below for instructions about how to build PhotoQt from scratch.

 ***************